-If you are avoiding a process server, a judge may allow the papers to be left at your home or business with any competent person over the age of 18.
-A judge may also allow the summons to be mailed to your home or business address via certified mail.
-If either of these methods fail, the judge may allow the person looking to take legal action against you to post notices in local newspapers.
+If they are avoiding a process server, a judge may allow the papers to be left at their home or business with any competent person over the age of 18.
+A judge may also allow the summons to be mailed to their home or business address via certified mail.
+If either of these methods fail, the judge may allow you to take legal action against them to post notices in local newspapers.

 Work with an Experienced Team to Ensure Your Papers Get Served